Conisania luteago: Description

 P. luteago Schiff. (= olbiena H.G) (16b).
 Forewing yellowish ochreous, with faintly darker, or with brownish shading in median and marginal areas; upper stigmata generally pale; the dark lines fairly distinct; hindwing fuscous yellowish, in the darker specimens more fuscous; veins and a postmedian line darker ab. brunneago Esp.
 (16 b) is the yellow form with the brown lines and shading well developed; the costa of forewing mottled with brownish. ab. argillacea Hbn.
 (16 b, c) is much more variegated, the dark markings being grey brown and the ground colour greyer ochreous; the hindwing dark brown; of this barrettii Dbld., [now species Conisania andalusica] from the coast of Ireland only, is an extreme form.
 Larva pale ochreous, sometimes pinkish, with brown dorsal vessel showing through and 4 fine tubercles on each segment; spiracles pale, black-ringed; head pink with black markings; feeds in summer in stems and roots of various kinds of Silene.
 Widely spread in Europe, occurring in Ireland, Guernsey, France, Spain, Italy, Corsica, Germany, Austria and Russia; in Algeria: also in Asia minor, Armenia, Persia, Turkestan, and Siberia.

-C. luteago is very similar to Conisania andalusica and separable only by genitalic characters.
+Conisania luteago is very similar to Conisania andalusica and separable only by genitalic characters.